Methodology

 Annualised earnings

-Earnings figures are only reported for those classified as being in sustained employment via PAYE and where we have a valid earnings record from the P14 or where they are self-employed and have reported income of over £0 for that tax year.
+Earnings figures are only reported for those classified as being in sustained employment via PAYE and where we have a valid earnings record or where they are self-employed and have reported income of over £0 for that tax year.
 Those in further study are excluded, as their earnings would be more likely to relate to part-time jobs.
-Note that our publications prior to December 2017 did not include earnings from self-assessment.
-Under the new methodology, some graduates will have increased earnings if they have PAYE earnings as well as self-employment earnings.
-However, there are also more graduates included in the earnings calculations – those who have self-employment earnings but do not have qualifying PAYE earnings.
-This group typically has lower earnings than graduates with PAYE earnings.
-Thus, the reported median earnings under the new methodology is not necessarily higher under the new methodology compared to the old methodology.
-See our December 2017 publication for more details on the effect of this methodology change.

-Under our new methodology, PAYE and earnings from self-employment are treated differently.
+Under our new methodology, PAYE and earnings from self-employment are treated differently when calculating annualised earnings.

 For each graduate who has been paid through the PAYE system, the earnings reported for them for a given tax year are divided by the number of days recorded in the employment spell in that same tax year.
 This provides an average daily wage, which is then multiplied by the number of days in the tax year to create their annualised earnings.

-This calculation has been used to maintain consistency with figures reported for further education learners after study (Further education: outcome-based success measures, Academic year 2019/20 – Explore education statistics – GOV.UK (explore-education-statistics.service.gov.uk)).
-It provides students with an indication of the earnings they might receive once in stable and sustained employment.
+This calculation has been used to maintain consistency with figures reported for further education learners after study (Further education: outcome-based success measures– Explore education statistics – GOV.UK (explore-education-statistics.service.gov.uk)).
+It provides students with an indication of the earnings they would receive when in stable and sustained employment for the whole tax year.

 For earnings from self-employment, raw earnings are used.
 Due to the nature of the Self-Assessment tax return, dates of self-employment are not required and therefore are not available to annualise the self-employment earnings in the same way that PAYE earnings are annualised.
 We are therefore assuming that earnings reported in the Self-Assessment tax return relate to a spell of (self-)employment covering at least the whole tax year.